shendurelab/LACHESIS/README.txt

-2. Unpacking the LACHESIS package (LACHESIS.tar.gz)
+2. Downloading the LACHESIS package

-Download the LACHESIS package from http://www.gs.washington.edu/~jnburton/LACHESIS/LACHESIS.tar.gz into a UNIX filesystem.
-Then run the following UNIX commands:
+Download the LACHESIS package from http://shendurelab.github.io/LACHESIS/ into a UNIX filesystem.
+If you download the tarball (LACHESIS.tar.gz), unpacki it using the following UNIX commands:

 tar xzvf LACHESIS.tar.gz
 cd LACHESIS/